-Rejection criteria:

-Failure to maintain acceptable temperature range during cool-down and stabilization.
+Rejection criteria: Failure to maintain acceptable temperature range during cool-down and stabilization.

-5.3.11 Test 9: Minimum rated ambient temperature:

-Step 1: Continuing from Test 8, stabilize the test chamber at +10°C or at a lower temperature specified by the manufacturer rounded up or down to the nearest 5°C 7.
-At the same time, for combined appliances, stabilize the minimum specified water-pack freezing capacity load at the current ambient temperature8.

-Step 2: Load the appliance with simulated, pre-conditioned vaccine as described in Annex 1.

-Step 3: Switch the appliance on and stabilize the vaccine load temperature between $+2^{\circ}$ C and $+8^{\circ}$ C and the water-pack freezing compartment (if present) below 0° C, subject to the permitted night phase excursions.

-Step 4: Load the stabilized water-packs (combined appliances only) and leave the appliance to run for 24 hours.

-Step 5: Run the appliance for a minimum of 72 hours at test chamber ambient of +10°C or at a lower temperature if specified by the manufacturer.
+- Power: Simulated solar power as clause 5.3.1. - Step 1: Continuing from Test 9, stabilize the test chamber at +10°C or at a lower temperature specified by the manufacturer rounded up or down to the nearest 5°C7.
+At the same time, for combined appliances, stabilize the minimum specified water-pack freezing capacity load at the current ambient temperature8. - Step 2: Load the appliance with simulated, pre-conditioned vaccine as described in Annex 1. - Step 3: Switch the appliance on and stabilize the vaccine load temperature between +2°C and +8°C and the water-pack freezing compartment (if present) below 0°C, subject to the permitted night phase excursions. - Step 4: Load the stabilized water-packs (combined appliances only) and leave the appliance to run for 24 hours. - Step 5: Run the appliance for a minimum of 72 hours at test chamber ambient of +10°C or at a lower temperature if specified by the manufacturer.
 Record temperatures every minute.
 At the end of the night-time phases, remove the water-packs from the freezing compartment (if applicable) and check that they are fully frozen to the minimum water-pack freezing capacity established in Test 4.
-Return the packs to the freezer immediately.

-7 For example, if the manufacturer's rated minimum operating temperature for a temperate climate appliance is $+3^{\circ}$ C, start the test at $+5^{\circ}$ C. If no minimum temperature is given, start the test at $+10^{\circ}$ C.

-8 'Minimum load' in this context is the gross volume of water-packs needed to produce the acceptable minimum mass of ice (1.6kg or 2.4kg) at the end of a night-time phase as established in Test 4.

-Step 6: After a minimum of 72 hours of operation determine which of the two conditions apply.

-- Condition 1: The vaccine load has remained within the +2°C to +8°C range and (in combined appliances only) water-packs are fully frozen as defined in Step 5.
-Conclude the testing. - Condition 2: The vaccine load has not remained within the +2°C to +8°C range and/or (in combined appliances only) water-packs are not frozen as defined in Step 5.
+Return the packs to the freezer immediately. - Step 6: After a minimum of 72 hours of operation determine which of the two conditions apply. - Condition 1: The vaccine load has remained within the +2°C to +8°C range and (in combined appliances only) water-packs are fully frozen as defined in Step 5.
+Conclude the testing.
+Condition 2: The vaccine load has not remained within the +2°C to +8°C range and/or (in combined appliances only) water-packs are not frozen as defined in Step 5.
 Raise the temperature of the test chamber by 5°C or to a maximum of +10°C and repeat steps 1 to 5.
-Halt the test cycle if the appliance fails at +10°C.

-Step 7: Report and graphically display the test chamber ambient temperatures, appliance temperatures and condition of water-packs through the entire test starting with Step 1 through the completion of Step 6.
+Halt the test cycle if the appliance fails at +10°C. - Step 7: Report and graphically display the test chamber ambient temperatures, appliance temperatures and condition of water-packs through the entire test starting with Step 1 through the completion of Step 6.
 If the appliance passes the testing report the minimum rated ambient temperature.

-Acceptance criteria: Record the lowest temperature increment at which the vaccine load temperature remains within the $+2^{\circ}$ C to $+8^{\circ}$ C range throughout the 24 hour cycle and the minimum water-pack load (if applicable) is fully frozen by the end of the cycle.
-This temperature is the minimum rated ambient temperature for the appliance 9 and this figure, if not 0°C or any multiple of 5, is then rounded up to the nearest 5°C and must be $+10^{\circ}$ C or lower.
-The result will be printed in the blue sector of the temperature zone symbol (see E003/RF05 Annex 1).
+Acceptance criteria: Record the lowest temperature increment at which the vaccine load temperature remains within the +2°C to +8°C range throughout the 24-hour cycle and the minimum water-pack load (if applicable) is fully frozen by the end of the cycle.
+This temperature is the minimum rated ambient temperature for the appliance9 and this figure, if not 0°C or any multiple of 5, is then rounded up to the nearest 5°C and must